Chalarangelo/30-seconds-of-code/blog_posts/testing-async-react-components.md

 }
 ```

 Now to finally write a test that works!
-As mentioned above, we opted to use `waitFor()` from `react-testing-library`, which was actually the only change to our original testing code, except for the dependency bump and the script change described above.
-Here's our test after making the necessary changes:
+As mentioned above, we opted to use `waitFor()` from `react-testing-library`, which was actually the only change to the original testing code, except for the dependency bump and the script change described above.
+Here's the test after making the necessary changes:

 ```jsx
 import React from 'react';